Exercise: A drug-free approach to lowering high blood pressure

-Your risk of high blood pressure (hypertension) increases with age, but getting some exercise can make a big difference.
-And if your blood pressure is already high, exercise can help you control it.
-Don't think you've got to run a marathon or join a gym.
+The risk of high blood pressure, also called hypertension, increases with age.
+But getting some exercise can make a big difference.
+If your blood pressure is already high, exercise can help you control it.
+You don't need to immediately run a marathon or join a gym.
 Instead, start slow and work more physical activity into your daily routine.

-How are high blood pressure and exercise connected?
-Regular physical activity makes your heart stronger.
+Regular exercise makes the heart stronger.
 A stronger heart can pump more blood with less effort.
-If your heart can work less to pump, the force on your arteries decreases, lowering your blood pressure.
+As a result, the force on the arteries decreases.
+This lowers blood pressure.

-But to keep your blood pressure low, you need to keep exercising.
-It takes about one to three months for regular exercise to have an impact on your blood pressure.
+It takes about 1 to 3 months for regular exercise to have an impact on blood pressure.
 The benefits last only as long as you continue to exercise.

 How much exercise do you need?

-Any physical activity that increases your heart and breathing rates is considered aerobic exercise, including:
+Any activity that increases the heart and breathing rates is considered aerobic activity.
+Some examples are: